joparayno/spotify-insights-2023/README.md

   ```
   The dataset contains 953 rows and 24 columns.
   ```
+  > Dataset consists of 953 rows and 24 columns.

 - What are the data types of each column?
 Are there any missing values?
   ```python